 They also perform well in containers on decks, patios, porches, and along walks.

 If you don’t have a garden site in full sun, you can still enjoy the plants.
 You’ll just have to move your potted plants around occasionally to get the benefit of whatever sun you do have.

 Select a container that has drainage holes in the bottom or sides.
-Plant them in an ultra light weight potting mix, with plenty of peat and vermiculite so you’ll have an easy time changing the positions of containers.
+Plant them in an ultra light weight potting mix, with plenty of vermiculite so you’ll have an easy time changing the positions of containers.
 Geraniums need good drainage.
 Avoid using a saucer under the container.
 Allow water to fully drain from the pot.

 Geraniums can be trained into standards, or tree forms, if you like.
 Ivy geraniums with their cascading habit are naturals for hanging containers.